dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-22-level-23.md

 cat /etc/bandit_pass/$myname > /tmp/$mytarget
 ```

-Lets break down the script line by line
+Let's break down the script line by line

 *   The output of `whoami` command is getting saved in a variable called `myname` (Since this script is being executed for bandit23 the output of `whoami` will be `bandit23` which is saved in the `myname` variable)
-*   Next the sentence "I am user bandit23" is passed to the `md5sum` command which will calculate the md5sum of the given string and lastly using `cut` command the first field from the output of the `md5sum` command is selected and saved in the variable `mytarget`
+*   Next the sentence "I am user bandit23" is passed to the `md5sum` command which will calculate the md5sum of the given string.
+Lastly using the `cut` command the first field from the output of the `md5sum` command is selected and saved in the variable `mytarget`
-*   Then an file is being created in the /tmp directory with the name of the file being same as the value of "mytarget"
+*   Then a file is created in the /tmp directory with the name of the file being the same as the value of "mytarget"
-*   And finally the password of bandit23 is being saved into that file
+*   And finally, the password of bandit23 is saved into that file

 So looking at this script we can say that our goal is to find the value of "mytarget".
-Since we know that the value of "myname" is bandit23 lets see if we can able to generate the value of "mytarget".
+Since we know that the value of "myname" is bandit23 let's see if we can able to generate the value of "mytarget".

 ```
 bandit22@bandit:~$ echo "I am user bandit23" | md5sum | cut -d ' ' -f 1
 8ca319486bfbbc3663ea0fbe81326349
 ```

 We have got the value of "mytarget" that the script creates for bandit23.
-Now that we have the value lets get the password for bandit23
+Now that we have the value let's get the password for bandit23

 View the content of the file `8ca319486bfbbc3663ea0fbe81326349` that is present in the `/tmp` directory